codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why can't a bicycle stand on its own?
-It's two-tired.
+Why don’t seagulls fly over the bay?
+Because then they’d be bay-gulls!

 ## Daily Trivia

-Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
+Which of these names was an actual codename for a cancelled Microsoft project?
- 1. JavaScript
+ 1. Pollux
- 2. PHP
+ 2. Enceladus
- 3. Python
+ 3. Neptune
- 4. C#
+ 4. Saturn

 <details>
   <summary>Answer</summary>
-  JavaScript
+  Neptune
 </details>

 ## Home Server Up-Time

-Its been **7 days** since this server shutdown
+Its been **8 days** since this server shutdown